ptgoetz/go-versionbump/README.md

 ### No
-While VersionBump will ensure that the version numbers it creates/updates are always Semantic Versioning compliant, it is **opinionated** about how it does so.
+While VersionBump will ensure that the version numbers it creates/updates are always Semantic Versioning compliant, it is __**opinionated**__ about how it does so.
 The Semantic Versioning specification allows for a wide range of pre-release and build versioning options.
 VersionBump tries to keep it simple, yet flexible.
 It supports customizable pre-release labels and build labels.
+In general, VersionBump is more strict in terms of pre-release and build versioning.

 ## Installation